 Knowledge diffusion

-Australia ranks close to Canada on the global innovation index (22 vs 17 for Canada), and has high levels of human capital and research (R&D capability), including very high levels of tertiary enrolment.
+Australia ranks close to Canada on the global innovation index (22 versus 17 for Canada), and has high levels of human capital and research (R&D capability), including very high levels of tertiary enrolment.
 Australia also ranks very well on market sophistication, including access to credit and venture capital.
 On business sophistication, a component of market sophistication, Australia at 26, is close to Canada at 22.
-On the face of it, a highly-qualified population and relative sophistication of markets should correlate with greater R&D intensity.
+On the face of it, a highly qualified population and relative sophistication of markets should correlate with greater R&D intensity.
 It does in South Korea, but not Australia.

 On knowledge absorption, an enabler of innovative activity through the application of knowledge created overseas in a domestic context, Australia at number 50 ranks well below other countries that have high levels of value-adding innovative activity.
 Australia at 88 ranks even lower on knowledge diffusion.
 Knowledge diffusion is described as the ‘mirror image’ of knowledge absorption (Cornell University, 2016, p.54), being the degree to which knowledge generated in one country provides economic benefits through rent receipts when exported to other countries.
 This metric is derived from ‘intellectual property receipts as a percentage of total trade … high-tech net exports as a percentage of total exports; exports of ICT services as a percentage of total trade; and net outflows of FDI as a percentage of GDP’ (Cornell University, 2019, p.209).
 In short, it reflects the degree to which Australia’s innovative efforts are having an impact on the world.

 Australia’s government is keen to participate in, and reap the benefits from, a science-driven transformation of the Australian economy.
 Science and technology, the government says, contributes to ‘building knowledge, solving problems and seizing opportunities, and improving the wellbeing of citizens’ (Australian Department of Industry, Science, Energy and Resources, 2017).
-But while both imported and locally-developed technological innovation may provide productivity improvements for farmers, or improvements in the extraction rates in mines (thereby improving the economic conditions for citizens involved in these activities), Australian innovation is developed mainly for local industry consumption, rather than for a global market.
+But while both imported and locally developed technological innovation may provide productivity improvements for farmers, or improvements in the extraction rates in mines (thereby improving the economic conditions for citizens involved in these activities), Australian innovation is developed mainly for local industry consumption, rather than for a global market.

 In essence, Australian researchers appear to be punching above their weight in terms of knowledge generated, but this knowledge is not readily applied by industry either nationally or internationally.
 Industry either does not value the knowledge generation activities of research providers, or the innovation that is developed has very specific applications.
-This is of concern given the high levels of funding that Australian governments have provided over the years to collaborative research programs, such as the cooperative research centres program, and the linkage scheme administered by the Australian research council.
-Both are meant to promote collaboration between industry and academia (Sinnewe, Charles and Keast, 2016).
-In particular, the ranking of 88 in knowledge diffusion appears to be a damning indictment of such collaborative endeavours, and suggests that industry is not always meaningfully involved in research projects (Noble, Charles and Keast, 2017).
+This is of concern given the high levels of funding that Australian governments have provided over the years to collaborative research programmes, such as the cooperative research centres programme, and the linkage scheme administered by the Australian research council.
+Both are meant to promote collaboration between industry and academia (Sinnewe et al., 2016).
+In particular, the ranking of 88 in knowledge diffusion appears to be a damning indictment of such collaborative endeavours, and suggests that industry is not always meaningfully involved in research projects (Noble et al., 2017).
 It may be that outputs have little applicability beyond the needs of a handful of industry partners.